Obtaining Funding for Alternatives 2018

 Make your initial approach by either making a phone call or writing a letter (sample letter follows).
 Ask a friend or relative to help you do this, if needed.

 1. If you know someone in the organization, contact that person.
 If you do not know anyone at the organization, call to find out the name of the most appropriate person to ask for financial assistance with conference fees and then contact that person. *If you feel that talking to a possible funding source is not something you are comfortable with, you might ask a friend, peer, or drop-in/self-help contact person to help you with this, and/or accompany you.

 2. Discuss your goals and motivations for attending Alternatives 2018.
 Be sure to stress the well-established value of the Alternatives conference as a source of technical assistance on consumer-delivered services.
-The attached letter from The National Empowerment Center might be helpful.
+The sample letter below might be helpful.

 3. Follow up on your initial contact.
 It is unlikely that just a letter or a telephone call will get you the money you need to attend the conference.
 Try to schedule a meeting with the person you contact.
 After the meeting, write a letter to thank the person for his or her time and summarize the points covered in the meeting.
 This will document what you agreed upon.
 Ask for help with this if needed.

 4. Start immediately.
 Alternatives will be July 29 – August 3, 2018.
 The early bird registration deadline is April 20, 2018.
 Let the potential funding sources know that you need their decision as soon as possible so that you can make your arrangements.
 The longer you wait to make hotel and flight reservations, the more expensive they may become.
 You also run the risk of not being able to make reservations at all if you wait too long.

 5. Be persistent.
 Don’t give up.
 You may need to ask several places before you obtain funding.
 If you can raise part of the money yourself, a funding source may be willing to help with part of the expense to attend this worthwhile conference.